 Driver will hold a sign saying Gaia Sagrada

 All you need is your passport!
+No vaccinations are required.

-Many medical procedures can be done in Cuenca.
+Medical Tourism: Many medical procedures can be done in Cuenca.
 In fact, many come to Ecuador for medical procedures and dental work that costs a fraction of what it costs in the USA or Europe.
 You must pay in cash.
 No foreign insurance applies.
-Credit cards and traveler’s checks not widely accepted.
+Credit cards and traveler’s checks are not widely accepted.
 You can retrieve cash through ATM machines here or bring it with you.

 We recommend an extra $500-$1000 for medical emergencies.
 Medical expenses are paid in cash in Ecuador.
-Your insurance is not accepted (nor are credit cards) for medical in Ecuador.
+Your insurance is not accepted (nor are credit cards) for medical treatment in Ecuador.

 If you have a serious medical condition and think you might need to be rushed to the emergency room, and waiting for a driver is too long to get to the emergency room, then Gaia Sagrada might be too rural for you.
-We are not close to the hospital, nor do we have emergency transportation nearby.

 Bring ALL medicine you are going to need.
 Not all medicines are available, and we cannot take the time to check on this for you.
 If you are staying in Ecuador for a long time, simply explain this to your doctor and get your prescription filled for the amount of time you will be here.